ALEXANDER COUNTY

 (C) Where base flood elevation data is provided as set forth in § 159.09 or § 159.46(J), the application for a development permit within the flood hazard area shall show:

-(2) If the structure has been floodproofed in accordance with § 159.31(B), the elevation (in relation to mean sea level) to which the structure was floodproofed.
+(1) The elevation (in relation to mean sea level) of the lowest floor (including basement) of all new and substantially improved structures, and (2) If the structure has been floodproofed in accordance with § 159.31(B), the elevation (in relation to mean sea level) to which the structure was floodproofed.

 (D) Where the base flood elevation data is not provided, the application for a development permit must show construction of the lowest floor at least two feet above the highest adjacent grade.